rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 there is nothing to do.
 We don't even have to build a singleton
 list: that's going to happen one level up, in `QueueFB`.

-Otherwise, we `take` the fields of the `f`, make a recurive call to `QueueAux` to process the rest of the cells, and cons the `first` field of this cell onto the resulting sequence before returning it.
-Again, we need to help the CN verifier by explicitly informing it of the invariant that we know, that `C.next` cannot be null if `f` and `b` are different.
+Otherwise, we `take` the fields of the `f`, make a recursive call to `QueueAux` to process the rest of the cells, and cons the `first` field of this cell onto the resulting sequence before returning it.
+Again, we need to help the CN verifier by explicitly informing it of the invariant that we know, that `F.next` cannot be null if `f` and `b` are different.

 Now we need a bit of boilerplate: just as with linked lists, we need